 The day of my appointment with Dr. O’Connor marked a turning point in my life.
 It was the day that I received and filled the Zoloft prescription, not knowing the terrifying effects it would have on me.
 I sometimes wonder if I would have even had postpartum anxiety or depression if I hadn’t ever taken the Zoloft in the first place.
 Or, maybe the one dose I took sped up a process that was going to happen anyway.
 Maybe none of the above.
 I would torture myself with these thoughts in my darkest times.
 But the truth is that I’ll never know, and what happened is what happened.

 But the universe never takes away without giving something in return.
 I truly believe that.
 It may not be what we wanted, and it may not be recognized at first, but in my heart, I believe that for every loss there is something that comes into our lives as a measure of balance.
-The most difficult part is to accept what comes to us, whatever fears or uneasy thoughts are circling about.
+The most difficult part is to accept what comes to us, whatever fears or uneasiness are circling about.

 That same day that Dr. O’Connor scratched out the Zoloft prescription, she also mentioned a local moms support group which happened to meet in the lobby of her office.
 She gave me a flyer and suggested that I call if I continued to feel anxious.
 I remember looking at the flyer and remembering that I had received the same one in the hospital with my check-out folder.
 At that time, I didn’t think much about the group.
 I was feeling incredible and had other things to occupy my thoughts.
 Now, three weeks later, I took the flyer with a different mindset.
 I had no idea what this group could offer to me, or even if I needed it, but I decided to call when I got home.